 Step 1.
 Obtain Consent

 Before any employer completes a background check on candidates, consent must be obtained.
-You must request permission in written form before you start undergoing any investigation.
+You must request permission in written form before you undergoing any investigation.
 This law is upheld by the Federal Trade Commission (FTC) to protect employees.

 Employers must have individual consent from candidates to look into each particular type of record: school records, medical records, and criminal history (after a specific timeframe).
 However, some information, such as someone’s military rank, salary, assignments, and awards, can be found without consent.
 Some information is also in public records, like whether your candidate has ever filed for bankruptcy.